Josh MacPhee

-Josh MacPhee is an artist, curator, stonemason and activist living in Brooklyn, New York.
+Josh MacPhee is an artist, curator, and activist living in Brooklyn, New York.

 Career

-Josh MacPhee's work as a socially-engaged artist and designer focuses on production and distribution of political graphics.
+Josh MacPhee's work as a socially-engaged artist and designer focuses on the production and distribution of political graphics.
 Originally from Holliston, Massachusetts, MacPhee was influenced at an early age by the work of Seth Tobocman and Peter Kuper.
 He attended Oberlin College and studied media and culture while publishing the zine Fenceclimber.
 After two years at Oberlin, MacPhee moved to Washington, D.C. where he helped create a community space called Beehive and collaborated on founding the D.C. chapter of the Anarchist Black Cross Network as part of MacPhee's broader burgeoning involvement in prison reform.
 MacPhee returned to Oberlin in 1994 and graduated in 1996, continuing his prison reform work on campus.
 Following graduation, he moved to Boulder, Colorado, for a year to work with the Prison Rights Project before moving to Chicago.

 His work against mass incarceration has continued, including a major 2013 public transit and commuter train design campaign with Philadelphia Mural Arts as well as design campaigns with the Close Rikers campaign.